my1396/R-Notes/0300-bookdown.Rmd

 - Book cover, title, author, date, and description

 - Add **bibliography**

+    Once you have one or multiple `.bib` files, you may use the field bibliography in the YAML metadata of your first R Markdown document (which is typically `index.Rmd`), and you can also specify the bibliography style via biblio-style (this only applies to PDF output).

+    ```yml
+    bibliography: [book.bib, packages.bib]
+    biblio-style: "apalike"
+    ```

+    Add your user citation to <span style='color:#008B45'>**`book.bib`**</span> in stead.

+    Don't remove `packages.bib`; it is automatically generated and overwritten every time you rebuild the book.

 - Link to your GitHub in the toolbar (also need `_output.yml`)